-In the actuarial assessment performed by DTF, the portion of long service leave taken as leave is 42% and the average factor for the calculation of employer superannuation cost on-costs is 10.6%.
+In the actuarial assessment performed by DTF, the portion of long service leave taken as leave has increased to 43% (2022: 42%) and the average factor for the calculation of employer superannuation cost on-costs is 11.1% (2022: 10.6%).
 These rates are used in the employment on-cost calculation.